Alan Jones (talkback host): Cash for comment affair

-In July 1994, Media Watch highlighted Jones' on-air promotion of Optus.
+In July 1994 Media Watch highlighted Jones's on-air promotion of Optus.

-Between 1999 and 2000, the Cash for comment investigation was conducted.
+Between 1999 and 2000,the Cash for comment investigation was conducted.
 Jones had been accused of contracting to have personal commercial support in exchange for favourable "unscripted" comments, principally for Telstra and Qantas, during his radio show.
 The independent Australian Broadcasting Corporation TV show, Media Watch, was heavily involved in exposing these practices.
 The Australian Broadcasting Authority finally decided that disclosure had to be made, hence the "Commercial Agreement Register" at the Jones portion of his station's website.
 (Jones was investigated along with John Laws from 2UE).

-In April 2004, another scandal broke after it was revealed the Chairman of the Australian Broadcasting Authority, David Flint, who had headed the cash for comment inquiries, had sent a stream of admiring letters to Jones.
+In April 2004 another scandal broke after it was revealed the chair of the Australian Broadcasting Authority, David Flint, who had headed the cash for comment inquiries, had sent a stream of admiring letters to Jones.
 This called into question the impartiality of Flint, and the then Federal Minister for Communications, Daryl Williams, was embroiled in media speculation as to the future of Flint.
 With an inquiry imminent, Flint resigned.
 In an appearance on the ABC's Enough Rope, John Laws accused Jones of placing pressure on Prime Minister John Howard to keep Flint as head of the ABA, made comments that many viewers took to imply a sexual relationship between Jones and Flint and broadly hinted that Jones was homosexual like Flint, who is openly gay.